p-sternik/smart-indexer/docs/ARCHITECTURE_AND_ANALYSIS.md

 ### 5.2 NgRx Cross-File Resolution

-The NgRx linking system handles action groups defined in one file and used in another:
+The NgRx linking system handles action groups defined in one file and used in another.
+This logic is encapsulated in `NgRxLinkResolver` (`server/src/index/resolvers/NgRxLinkResolver.ts`).

 ```
 ┌─────────────────────────────────────────────────────────────────────┐